-Camembert Kit includes one packet each of MA4001 Farmhouse, Penicilium Candidum, and Geotrichum Candidum Cultures (treats multiple batches) and three food-grade plastic Camembert draining molds and plastic mesh draining mat.
+Camembert Kit includes one packet each of MA4001 Farmhouse, Penicilium Candidum, and Geotrichum Candidum Cultures(treats multiple batches) and three foodgrade plastic Camembert draining molds and plastic mesh draining mat.
 Step-by-step recipe is included.
-Uses 2 gallons of cow's milk and 1 cup of whipping cream.
+Uses 2 gallons of cow milk and 1 cup of whipping cream.
 (Refer to our Universal Equipment Kit on page 9 for the additional supplies you will need to make this cheese.)

 CH133 Camembert..... \$64.99

 Specialty Kit BLUE CHEESE

 Blue Cheese Kit includes one packet of MA4001 Farmhouse and Penicilium Roqueforti Cultures (all cultures will treat multiple batches) and four food-grade plastic soft cheese molds.
 Step-by-step recipe is included.
 Uses one gallon whole milk and one cup whipping cream.
 (Refer to our Universal Equipment Kit on page 9 for the additional supplies you will need to make this cheese.)

-CH132 Blue.....\$49.99

-More Cheese Making Tips

-Rind Treatments

-Hard cheeses that aren't waxed for storage are often treated after drying with a brine wash, a brushed finish or an oil rub.
+CH132 Blue......\$49.99 More Cheese Making Tips Rind Treatments Hard cheeses that aren't waxed for storage are often treated after drying with a brine wash, a brushed finish or an oil rub.
 All of these treatments naturally hold back growth of undesirable molds.
 A brushed finish will leave a natural rind with a mottled appearance as the brush strokes remove the white, brown, blue and black molds.
 Be careful to use a clean and dry brush with some stiffness, but not sharp points, or you will dig into the rind too deeply.
 All you want is to remove the mold buildup.
 Repeat as needed when molds reappear.
 An oil rub is particularly good at holding back mold growth and is rubbed into the rind with clean rubber gloves.
 Make sure the surface is very dry before oiling with any olive oil or vegetable oil you choose.
 Reapply when the surface appears dry again.
 A brining wash is made with a quart of water and 2-3 tablespoons of kosher salt.
 This is rubbed on with a cloth and if mold is present, 1/4 teaspoon of white vinegar is also added to the water.
 Make sure the rub is done with as little liquid as possible or you will make the rind soggy.

-Cheesemaking Books

-Artisan Cheesemaking At Home is one of the newest and most comprehensive manuals on cheesemaking at home.
+Page 18/The Beverage People Cheesemaking Books Artisan Cheesemaking At Home is one of the newest and most comprehensive manuals on cheesemaking at home.
 It covers beginning and advanced cheesemaking as well as a chapter on "Cooking With Artisan Cheese."
-Author Mary Karlin is a friend of The Beverage People, and many of us contributed diate-level cheesemaking recipes and techniques.
+Author Mary Karlin is a friend of The Beverage People, and many of us contributed to the development of the book with recipe testing, recipe contributions, some research and other tidbits.
+The book begins with a detailed outline of equipment and supplies available and a chart of cultures that will be your reference manual.
+Additionally stretched-curd and semisoft, firm and hard cheeses are included, plus washed rind cheeses and mold ripened blue cheeses.......CH98 Artisan Cheese Making at Home Karlin.
+Service servic Mastering Artisan Cheesemaking will be required reading for those looking for intermediate-level cheesemaking recipes and techniques.
 The book has a wealth of information culled from farmstead cheesemakers.
-Those who are seeking to advance their knowledge of the science of making and aging cheese will find extensive information about affinage as well as
+Those who are seeking to advance their knowledge of the science of making and aging cheese will find extensive information about affinage as well as recipes for easy and complex cheese styles.
+CH195 Mastering Artisan Cheesemaking, Caldwell.......\$34.00 CH74 Making Artisan Cheese, Smith.

-Artisan Cheese Making at Home Karlin. \$32.99

-Mastering Artisan Cheesemaking will be required reading for those looking for intermediate level the second state of the second second

-BK32 The Joy of Cheesemaking, Farnham and Druart.
-This is a fun, new, beautifully illustrated guide to making cheese.
-A solid source of cheese manufacturing and aging information, the guide covers all cheese making types and is an important source of information on affinage.

-BK167 The Fabrication of Farmstead

-Goat Cheese, Jean

-Claude Le Jaouen.

-Learn the art and science of small-scale cheesemaking and affinage from this French master.
+www.thebeveragepeople.com BK167 The Fabrication of Farmstead Goat Cheese, Jean Claude Le Jaouen.
+Learn the art and science of smallscale cheesemaking and affinage from this French master.
 Includes a discussion of designing aging facilities as well as over 70 recipes for traditional raw milk French cheeses.